-The Best Pillow Top Mattress 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Pillow Top Mattress 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Falling asleep in the lap of luxury: it’s what dreams are made of.
 And though sometimes this is only associated with fancy hotels and resorts, the truth is that you can capture this feeling, at least when it comes to the bed, in your own home.
 One of the best ways to do this is with a pillow top mattress that can coax you to sleep with its soft, welcoming feel.

 In this guide, we’ll introduce you to pillow top mattresses, their benefits and drawbacks, and we’ll list our four picks for the best pillow top mattresses available on the market today.